Equivalence of Two Methods to Solve Static Electromagnetic Potentials: Proof of Equivalence Between Boundary-Value and Integral Methods

+where $\vec{\alpha}$ represents the surface current density.
+In a similar fashion, the magnetic vector potential can also be obtained by generalizing the Biot-Savart law:

+where the second integral is implied by substituting $\mathbf{J}(\mathbf{x})=\vec{\alpha}(\mathbf{x}')\delta(\mathbf{x}-\mathbf{x}')$, analogous to the evaluation in Eq. (\ref{phisc}).
+The uniqueness theorem ensures that this is the solution to the boundary value problem specified by Eqs. (\ref{PdeA}) and (\ref{ABD2}).
+We again emphasize that this theorem applies only in situations where a single material type is present.

-Consider a thin rectangular loop crossing the boundary, as shown in Fig.\ref{fig.1.8}.
-Let $\hat{t}$ be the tangent direction, and $\hat{n}$ be the normal direction of boundary respectively.
-Define $\hat{\beta}=\hat{n}\times\hat{t}$, which denotes the normal direction of the rectangular surface.
-Applying Stokes's theorem to evaluate the contour integral for $\mathbf{H}$ along the rectangle, we have
+\textit{Proof}: As with Eq. (\ref{pe1}), Eq. (\ref{AVS1}) is the solution to Poisson's equation (\ref{PdeA}).
+For boundary conditions, we consider an Amperian loop as shown in Fig. \ref{fig2}, with length $\Delta l$ and width $2\epsilon$, where $\Delta l \gg \epsilon$ (For endpoints inside/outside the boundary, the distances from the origin are denoted by $r'_-$ and $r'_+$, with $r'_+ - r'_- = 2\epsilon$).
+Let $\hat{t}$ denote the tangent direction along the length, and $\hat{n}$ the normal direction of the boundary.
+Define $\hat{\beta} = \hat{n} \times \hat{t}$, indicating the normal direction of the Amperian rectangle.
+Assuming $\mathbf{J}$ is stationary, then $\mathbf{A}$ satisfies the Coulomb gauge condition $\nabla \cdot \mathbf{A} = 0$.
+By applying Stokes's theorem to evaluate the contour integral of $\mathbf{H}$ along the Amperian rectangle, we obtain

-where the expression (\ref{AVS1}) has been plugged in.
-Note $\Delta S$ is the infinitesimal surface surrounded by the small rectangle, hence its normal direction is $\hat{\beta}$.
-Thus the last line of Eq.(\ref{CIofA}) is obtained as
+Here, the expression in Eq. (\ref{AVS1}) has been used.
+The area $\Delta S$ is the region surrounded by the Amperian loop, which is approximately given by

-where $\Delta l$ is the edge length of the rectangle.
-Furthermore, the left-hand-side of Eq.(\ref{CIofA1}) is evaluated as